I am looking into the same thing myself now for a couple trailer houses.

 I figure I will build a dirt floor for the heat room, room about a 7'x8' and using metal siding/roofing I already have.

-This should put the rocket heater about 1-2' lower than the trailer, so I should get a nice convention going, as heat rolls into the trailer through the window and door, the colder air can flow into the room and drop 1' or more to the heater.
+put the rocket heater about 1-2' lower than the trailer, so I should get a nice convention going, as heat rolls into the trailer through the window and door, the colder air can flow into the room and drop 1' or more to the heater.

 The roof of the heat room will be about even with top of door and window frame, just above.